#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
-Be sure to read your seed packet for details.
-If you start them later than recommended, it's not ideal, but it will likely even out as time passes.
+In other words, a Zone 7 garden can support plants listed as Zones 1–7.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
+Always read your seed package for details.
+If you start your seeds a little later than recommended, it's not ideal, but it will even out as time passes.

-West Virginia, Kentucky, Tennessee, and Virginia are in Zones 6–8.
+Tennessee, Virginia, Kentucky, and West Virginia are in Zones 6–8.
 Cruciferous veggies and certain herbs are ready to grow when you're ready to plant.
-This includes broccoli, kale, and cabbage.
-Greens like spinach and artichokes, early-blooming annuals like marigolds, and fragrant herbs, including basil, parsley, and oregano, also don't mind an early beginning.
-Even in the highest peaks of West Virginia in Zone 5b, traditional garden vegetables like peppers of all kinds, cucumbers, and tomatoes are fine with an early spring or late winter start indoors under the grow lights.
+This includes cabbage, broccoli, and kale.
+Greens like spinach and artichokes, early-blooming annuals like marigolds, and fragrant herbs, including parsley, oregano, and basil, also don't mind an early beginning.
+Even in the highest peaks of West Virginia in Zone 5b, traditional garden vegetables like peppers of all kinds, tomatoes, and cucumbers are fine with an early spring or late winter start indoors under the grow lights.

 Plant Seeds Outside With Direct Sow